VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 Inlists, models, and photos are the core of MESA, and you can do a lot of great science without even knowing how to write a line of Fortran code.
 But fairly soon in your MESA journey, you will run into limits of what you can do with inlists alone.
 This is where `run_star_extras.f90` comes in.
 It allows you to extend MESA's capabilities by writing your own Fortran code that can interact with the star model.
 A few examples of things you can do with `run_star_extras.f90` include:

 - creating a custom stopping condition
-- changing control parametrs during a run without restarting
+- changing control parameters during a run without restarting
 - adding custom data to profile or history files
 - implementing custom physics, like energy sources or mass loss prescriptions